Setting up Google Analytics Goals and Funnels for my website

 - Add your Shopify site to your Google Analytics account.

-- When you've finished editing your Goal and its (optional) Funnel, you'll have to wait 24 hours before you see any data collected.
+When you finish editing your Goal and/or Funnel, you'll have to wait 24 hours before you see any data collected.

 Shopify themes will automatically integrate Google Analytics into your store after you enable it from your General Settings.